eflows4hpc/data-logistics-service/README.md

 eFlows4HPC Data Logistics Service

+This work has been supported by the eFlows4HPC project, contract #955558.
+This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 955558.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Spain, Germany, France, Italy, Poland, Switzerland, Norway.

+## Install and run

 ```
+git pull ...
 mkdir ./logs ./tmp
 echo -e "AIRFLOW_UID=$(id -u)" > .env
 reqs=`cat requirements.txt | tr '\n' ' '`